tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

   # derived at runtime
   cs = [tfe.encrypt(x) for x in xs]

-  # compute aggregation on default compute player;
+  # compute aggregation on default compute player
+  # determined by the protocol; this will be the
-  # due to the protocol picked later this will
+  # server due to the concrete protocol chosen;
-  # concretely happen on the server
+  # `aggr_fn` is not require to be a tfe.function,
+  # but tfe.computation supports it
   d = aggr_fn(cs)

   # allow the server to learn the result; this is